 Today Table Mountain is one of the world’s 7th wonders of nature and receives plus minus 800, 000 visitors every year.

 St Helena was the mother of Constantine the 1st and a very influential Christian woman after who this bay was named.

-It’s not clear to why the name, but it is recorded that Vasco da Gama was the first European to set foot on it on November 7, 1497, naming it Baia Santa Helena.The town is located in the West Coast district municipality in the Western Cape Province in South Africa, Nicknamed by locals as Agterbaai and it was the place where the first set of battles between the indigenous Khoi Khoi and the Europeans explorers took place.
-In fact, there is a monument at the actual site where Vasco Da Gama arrived where tourists looking to learn more about Portuguese heritage can pay a visit and engage in many other activities such as whale watching, sight-seeing as well as getting mesmerised by dancing Dolphins.
+It’s not clear to why the name, but it is recorded that Vasco da Gama was the first European to set foot on it on November 7, 1497, naming it Baia Santa Helena.The town is located in the West Coast district municipality in the Western Cape Province in South Africa, Nicknamed by locals as Agterbaai and it was the place where the first set of battles between the indigenous Khoi Khoi and the European navigators took place.
+In fact, there is a monument at the actual site where Vasco Da Gama arrived where tourists can pay a visit and engage in many other activities such as whale watching, sight-seeing as well as getting mesmerised by dancing Dolphins.

 It was also Bartholomeu Dias who named this place Cabo Das Agulhas meaning Cape of Needles before the name fell under French influence making it L’agulhas.

-Another interesting fact is that at this part of the world the sailors found that the needle of the compass does not vary between True North and Magnetic North giving more reason to call this place Agulhas and also emphasizing the idea that this place is, in fact, the southernmost tip of Africa.
+Another interesting fact is that at this part of the world the sailors found that the needle of the compass does not vary between True North and Magnetic North giving more reason to give the place the above name and also emphasizing the idea that this is, in fact, the southernmost tip of Africa.